davidbryanc/Predicting-Hotel-Prices-Using-Machine-Learning/README.md

-# Predicting Hotel Prices Using Machine Learning
+# Predicting Hotel Prices Using Support Vector Regression

 ## Description
 Kyozo, a global hotel chain, seeks to develop a machine learning model to predict hotel prices for their new developments.
 As a data consultant, you are provided with a dataset from their existing hotels and tasked with creating a predictive model.
 The dataset includes various features and corresponding prices of thousands of Kyozo's current hotels.